glennmatthews/cot/INSTALL.md

 Download and build COT
 ----------------------

-### Install Git (optional) ###

-Git makes it easier to obtain COT and `vmdktool` but it is not strictly necessary - you can download source via HTTP if you do not have/want Git or if Git is blocked by your environment.

-* Ubuntu and similar: `sudo apt-get install git`

 ### Download COT ###

+You can download COT via either HTTP or via Git.

+#### Downloading COT via HTTP ####

-Download the latest source distribution.
+To download the latest bleeding-edge version:

-    git clone git://github.com/glennmatthews/cot
-    cd cot

-or (if you didn't install `git` or it is blocked for you)

     wget -O cot.tgz https://github.com/glennmatthews/cot/archive/master.tar.gz
     tar zxf cot.tgz
     cd cot-master

+To download a specific stable release (in this example, v1.1.3):

+    wget -O cot.tgz https://github.com/glennmatthews/cot/archive/v1.1.3.tar.gz
+    tar zxf cot.tgz
+    cd cot-1.1.3

+#### Downloading COT via Git ####

+Under Ubuntu and similar, you may need to run `sudo apt-get install git`.

+Make a local clone of the Git repository:

+    git clone git://github.com/glennmatthews/cot
+    cd cot

+This will default to the latest bleeding-edge version.
+If you want a specific stable release, use the following command to select to the desired release (for example, version 1.1.3):

+    git checkout tags/v1.1.3

 ### Build COT ###